4R3B3LatH34R7/MMRTokenizerXL/README.md

 Public Const moutcha = 4139

-'Return tokenized words using user-selectable optional separator and ability to reverse the Myanmar word string Function MMRManipulator(target As Range, Optional lwrapper As String = "", Optional separator As String = "|", Optional rwrapper As String = "", Optional reversed As Boolean = False) As String
+'Return tokenized words using user-selectable optional separator and ability to reverse the Myanmar word string Function MMRManipulator( _
+                        target As Range, _
+                        Optional lWrapper As String = "", _
+                        Optional separator As String = "|", _
+                        Optional rWrapper As String = "", _
-Dim ch As String
+                        Optional reversed As Boolean = False) As String Dim ch As String
 Dim returnString As String
 Dim charCounter As Integer
 Dim previousChIsAthat As Boolean
 Dim shiftFfound As Boolean
 Dim previousCharAt As Integer '?long
+Const defaultSeparator As String = "|"
+    If target.Cells.CountLarge > 1 Then MMRManipulator = ">1Cell!": Exit Function
     returnString = "": previousChIsAthat = False: shiftFfound = False: previousCharAt = Len(target.Value) + 1
     If target.CountLarge = 1 Then
         If target.Value <> "" Then